ky1007/CREATE/README.md

         break;
 ```
 Here the letter 'a' modifies a properties object that tallies votes from a group of characters.
 The property with the highest number of votes wins.

+Some properties like x/y coordinates and size are mapped to calculated numerical values based on the canvas height and width.
+These numerical values contribute to a weight average to determine the final property.

 ## Future plans
 ### Changing how the canvas re-renders